 Think about it for a second.
-Where the program was the day Meyer was introduced as the new head coach and where the program is today can't be measured in conventional terms.
+Where the program was the day Meyer was introduced as the new head coach and where the protional terms.
 The Buckeyes were mired in the wake of an NCAA investigation that had cost former head coach Jim Tressel his job and led to a 6-7 season, the most losses the team had experienced in one season in more than a century.